Nutmeg Review ReviewOpen Account

 Founded in 2011 by William Todd and Nick Hungerford, Nutmeg is our pick for the top digital wealth management service or robo-advisor available to UK residents.
 They aim to democratise wealth management by building globally diversified portfolios for their clients based on how much they want to invest and their risk tolerance.
 You can get started with Nutmeg in 10 minutes or less using its ergonomic web interface or app.

-If you are interested in how we review Nutmeg, then read further in this Nutmeg UK review to determine if the broker satisfies your investing requirements and if you want to invest with Nutmeg today.
+If you are interested in how we review, then read further to determine if the broker satisfies your investing requirements and if you want to invest with Nutmeg today.

 Note that this is not a Nutmeg CFD review, a Nutmeg cryptocurrency review or a Nutmeg forex review since the robo-advisor does not currently offer trading products of that type to clients.